Sergeant-Soda/Workstation-Audit/README.md

 2. Delete the `Workstation-Audit` folder

 ##### Troubleshooting
-Please perform the following troubleshooting before reaching out to Crowe:
 1. Validate that the correct path was used for the `-WorkstationList` and that the workstation list is one hostname per line with no commas or extra characters
 2. Confirm PowerShell Version 3 or higher is used with `$PSVersionTable.PSVersion`
 3. If issues continue, try using the `-NoDATADIR` flag; you will recieve less information, but the script will limit the utilized procedures.